AdaCore/spark2014/docs/lrm/source/subprograms.rst

     then a ``global_item`` of the ``global_specification`` of the inner subprogram shall not denote the same entity with a ``mode_selector`` of In_Out or Output.

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.1.4 LR nested subprograms cannot have mode_specification of In_Out or Output if enclosing subprogram's mode_specification is Input

 .. _etu-global_aspects-lr: